Steve Bell – Chair

 David became a Director on the Dave Smith Youth Treatment Centre (DSYTC) Board in 2007.
 In November 2012, he was voted in as Chair of the Board.
 Those years have been both exciting and demanding as the organization was mandated to merge with another treatment centre, to implement a leading-edge residential treatment clinical model, and to lead the initiative to construct and operate a new 30-bed treatment facility in Ottawa.
 Since becoming Chair, David has also placed particular emphasis on establishing an effective governance structure for the Board of Directors, recruiting individuals who are genuinely motivated to operate under the highest standards in support of the vital mission of residential youth treatment in this community.

 Derek Johnston – Vice-Chair

-Joined the DSYTC Board in 2012 and is a member of the Executive Committee.
+Joined the DSYTC Board in 2012; Chair of the Communications Committee; Member of the Executive Committee.

-A trusted communications strategist, Derek has 30 years of national and international experience in strategy development and execution, crisis and issues management, conference presentations, workshop design and delivery, facilitation, and project management.
+Derek Johnston is a trusted communications strategist with more than 30 years of national and international experience in strategy development and execution, workshop design and delivery, facilitation, crisis and issues management, and executive coaching.

-Through his firm, Face Value Communications Inc., Derek and his network of partners provide high-level strategic support to some of Canada’s most respected and iconic public institutions including the Supreme Court of Canada, Queen’s University, the Royal Canadian Mounted Police, and CBC/Radio-Canada.
+As President of Face Value Communications Inc. since 2002, Derek has provided client-centred strategic support to some of Canada’s most respected and iconic public institutions including the Supreme Court of Canada, the Ottawa Heart Institute, Queen’s University, the Canadian Paralympic Committee, and CBC/Radio-Canada.